BestSens/gd32-cmake-example/Examples/ADC/ADC0_temperature_Vref_Vbat/readme.txt

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 */
   This demo is based on the GD32450I-EVAL-V1.1, it shows how to use the ADC to convert analog signal to digital data.The ADC is configured in dependent mode, inner channel16(temperature sensor channel),channel17(VREF channel) and channel18(VBAT/4 channel) are chosen as analog input pin.
-  As the AD convertion begins by software,the converted data in the ADC_IDTRx register ,where the x is 0 to 2.
+  As the AD convertion begins by software.
   We can watch temperature, vref_value and vbat_value in debug mode or by COM.